aditya109/journey-CKA/Application Lifecycle Management/Application Lifecycle Management.md

   - Since all containers share the same network namespace, a single container can listen to all connections – even external ones.
   - The rest of the containers only accept connections from localhost – rejecting any external connection.

-  > A point to notes is though, because the network namespace is shared, multiple containers in a pod can't listen on the same port !
+  > A point to note is although, because the network namespace is shared, multiple containers in a pod can't listen on the same port !

 - ##### *Adapter Pattern:* *(exposing metrics with a standard interface)*